 Think Through Math

-An early version of Think Through Math started in 2005 as a program called Apangea Math.
+Think Through Math began in 2005 as a program called Apangea Math.
 Much like the current model, it was a web-based tutoring platform that connected students with live teachers online.
-The newer model is very similar to this first version, but has expanded to include more options such as bilingual teachers and more specialized instruction.
+The newer model is very similar but has expanded to include more options such as bilingual teachers and more specialized instruction.
 The purpose of this initiative is to get students of every level comfortable with the subject matter and college and career ready.

 Idaho Digital Learning Academy